-- (A) that unusual circumstances, such as especially large family significant income of a child, divided custody as defined by paragraph (f) of this rule, health or other extraordinary expenses, or unusually low expenses, exist which require variation of the award in order to award an amount of support which is just and proper for the parties to contribute toward the nurture and education of their children.
-The court shall consider the custodial parent's income in this determination; or - (B) a finding that the parent with the child support obligation has a gross income which is below the poverty level as set forth in the Federal Register.
-However, a parent who would be required to pay child support pursuant to paragraph (a) or (b) must be ordered to pay a minimum child support amount of no less than \$50.00 per month except as provided in paragraphs (a) (3) and (b). - (2) Paragraphs (a) and (b) do not apply to the extent that the parent has an adjusted annual income of over \$72,000 [\$60,000].
+(A) that unusual circumstances exist which require variation of the award in order to award an amount of support which is just and proper for the parties to contribute toward the nurture and education of their children.
+The court shall consider the custodial parent's income in this determination; or

+(B) that the parent with the child support obligation has a gross income which is below the poverty level as set forth in the Federal Register.
+However, a parent who would be required to pay child support pursuant to paragraph (a) or (b) must be ordered to pay a minimum child support amount of no less than \$50.00 per month except as provided in paragraphs (a)(3) and (b).

+(2) Paragraphs (a) and (b) do not apply to the extent that the parent has an adjusted annual income of over \$84,000.
 In such a case, the court may make an additional award only if it is just and proper, taking into account the needs of the children, the standard of living of the children and the extent to which that standard should be reflective of the supporting parent's ability to pay.

+(3) In addition to ordering a parent to pay child support as calculated under this rule, the court may, in appropriate circumstances, order one or more grandparents of a child to pay child support to an appropriate person in an amount determined by the court to serve the best interests of the child.
+However, the amount may not exceed the smaller of

+(A)a proportionate share of the amount required to provide care in a supervised setting to the grandchild, as determined by the court, or

+(B) the amount that would have been awarded if the child's parents had the incomes of the child's grandparents and paragraphs (a) and (b) were applied.
+An order under this paragraph may be issued only with respect to a child whose parents are both minors, and the order terminates when either parent becomes 18 years of age.
+The court must specify in writing the reasons why it considers it to be appropriate to order a grandparent to pay child support under this paragraph and the factors considered in setting the amount of the child support award.
+In this paragraph, "grandparent" means the natural or adoptive parent of the minor parent.

-(d) Health Care Coverage [INSURANCE -- CREDITS].
+(d) Health Care Coverage.

-(1)Health Insurance.
-The court shall address coverage of children's health care needs and require health insurance for the children if insurance is available to either parent at a reasonable cost.
-The court shall consider whether the children are eligible for services through the Indian Health Service (or any other entity) or other insurance coverage before ordering the obligor to provide health coverage through insurance or other means.
+(1) Health Insurance.
+The court shall address coverage of the children's health care needs and require health insurance for the children if insurance is available to either parent at a reasonable cost.
+The court shall consider whether the children are eligible for services through the Indian Health Service (or any other entity) or other insurance coverage before ordering the obligor to provide health care coverage through insurance or other means.
 The court shall allocate equally the cost of this insurance between the parties unless the court orders otherwise for good cause.
 An obligor's child support obligation will be decreased by the amount of the obligee's portion of health insurance payments ordered by the court and actually paid by the obligor.
-A child support award will be increased by the obligor's portion of health insurance if the obligee is ordered to, and actually does obtain and pav for insurance.
-[IN CALCULATING CHILD SUPPORT AWARD, CREDIT WILL BE GIVEN FOR MEDICAL AND DENTAL INSURANCE, OR EDUCATIONAL PAYMENTS FOR THE CHILDREN
+A child support award will be increased by the obligor's portion of health insurance if the obligee is ordered to, and actually does obtain and pay for insurance.